artem-yaremchuk/artem-yaremchuk/README.md

 # Hello, I'm Artem Yaremchuk! 👋

 Welcome to my GitHub profile!
-I'm a Full Stack Developer with a strong background in biotechnology and domain expertise in healthcare, fitness, and rehabilitation.
+I'm a Full Stack Developer with a strong background in biotechnology and domain expertise in healthcare.
 Passionate about building impactful, real-world tech solutions and open to meaningful opportunities across industries.

 ## 🚀 Technologies and Skills